Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Abstract

 \section{Abstract}

-In panel experiments, we randomly expose multiple units to different interventions and measure their subsequent outcomes, sequentially repeating the procedure numerous times.
+In panel experiments, we randomly assign units to different interventions, measuring their outcomes, and repeating the procedure in several periods.
 Using the potential outcomes framework, we define finite population dynamic causal effects that capture the relative effectiveness of alternative treatment paths.
-For the leading example, known as the lag-$p$ dynamic causal effects, we provide a nonparametric estimator that is unbiased over the randomization distribution.
-We then derive the finite population limiting distribution of our estimators as either the sample size or the duration of the experiment increases.
-Our approach provides a new technique for deriving finite population central limit theorems that exploits the underlying Martingale property of unbiased estimators.
-We further describe two methods for conducting inference on dynamic causal effects: a conservative test for weak null hypotheses of zero average causal effects using the limiting distribution and an exact randomization-based test for sharp null hypotheses.
-We also derive the finite population probability limit of commonly-used linear fixed effects estimators, showing that these estimators perform poorly in the presence of dynamic causal effects.
-We conclude with a simulation study and an empirical application in which we reanalyze a lab experiment on cooperation.
+For a rich class of dynamic causal effects, we provide a nonparametric estimator that is unbiased over the randomization distribution and derive its finite population limiting distribution as either the sample size or the duration of the experiment increases.
+We develop two methods for inference: a conservative test for weak null hypotheses and an exact randomization test for sharp null hypotheses.
+We further analyze the finite population probability limit of linear fixed effects estimators.
+These commonly-used estimators do not recover a causally interpretable estimand if there are dynamic causal effects and serial correlation in the assignments, highlighting the value of our proposed estimator.

 \textbf{Keywords:} Panel data, dynamic causal effects, potential outcomes, finite population, nonparametric.

 }